Preparing Transformational Leaders

-Trinity Hall, one of the first buildings to house AMC students, was also rehabbed and reconfigured to accommodate academic advising and student support services so that the AMC community can continue to effectively touch the lives of more students with its exceptional career-oriented programs that prepare society’s future leaders who understand their role in providing for the common good.
+Trinity Hall, one of the first buildings to house Anna Maria College students, was also rehabbed and reconfigured to accommodate academic advising and student support services so that the College community would continue to effectively touch the lives of more students with its exceptional career-oriented programs that prepare society’s future leaders with the understanding of their role in providing for the common good.

 Extending Our Branches

 Today, Anna Maria College continues to grow structurally and programmatically, offering 32 undergraduate majors and a dozen graduate studies on-ground and online to its diverse student population of 1,500 learners.
 True to its heritage, the College continues to offer a highly personalized, liberal arts education that prepares students to ultimately work and serve in their chosen communities across the nation and around the world.

 Celebrating the 75th anniversary of its founding in 2021, the College this semester welcomed 320 new students—an enrollment representing a nearly 45 percent increase from the year prior.

 Aiming to educate the whole student, Anna Maria College now offers 13 Division III NCAA athletic programs, more than 30 student-led clubs and organization and numerous organized community service opportunities.

 The College’s current board, administrators and faculty continue to move forward the traditions set by the College’s foundresses to strengthen and expand Anna Maria College.
 Such improvements aim to meet the evolving needs the College’s growing student population and its increasing relevance and impact in the greater Worcester community.